tmenguy/ha-solcast-solar/README.md

 - fixed `Download diagnostic` data throwing an error when clicked

 v4.0.4
-- finished off the service call `query_forecast_data` to query the forecast data.
+- finished off the action call `query_forecast_data` to query the forecast data.
 Returns a list of forecast data using a datetime range start - end
 - and thats all.. unless HA makes breaking changes or there is a major bug in v4.0.4, this is the last update

 v4.0.3